hdlguy/vivado_tcl/README.md

 1. Get a Vivado TCL shell.

-    In linux you have to source a script called "settings64.sh" or similar then run "vivado -mode tcl".
+    In linux you have to source a script in the Xilinx install directory called "settings64.sh" or similar then run "vivado -mode tcl".

     In windows there is a Vivado TCL Shell item in the start menu.